 - The 90th percent confidence interval on the FSIQ or Composite Intelligence Index (CIX) can be considered.
-The confidence interval must be cited by the evaluator in the written psychological report and must specifically recommend its use in order for it to be utilized for eligibility.
+The evaluator must cite the confidence interval in the written psychological report and must specifically recommend its use in order for it to be utilized for eligibility.

 - All assessment results must be presented in a written signed psychological report.